philterd/philter/docs/docs/api_and_sdks/api/ledger_api.md

 The Redaction Ledger API lets you list, view, verify, export, and delete the [redaction ledger](../../redaction/ledgers.md) chains recorded for your account.
 A ledger chain is the tamper-evident, hash-linked record of the redactions made to a single document (in a [context](../../redaction/contexts.md) that has the ledger enabled).

 By default every endpoint is scoped to the user that owns the API key — a regular user only ever sees and acts on their own ledger.
-An **admin** may act on another user's ledger by passing that user's email as the `owner` query parameter (supported on every endpoint below).
+An **admin** may act on another user's ledger by passing that user's username as the `owner` query parameter (supported on every endpoint below).
 A non-admin that names another user as `owner`, or an `owner` that does not exist, receives `404 Not Found` — the endpoints never reveal the existence of a user or ledger you are not allowed to access.
 Cross-user access is **disabled by default**; enable it with `ADMIN_CROSS_USER_ACCESS_ENABLED=true` (see [Settings](../../settings.md)).
 While disabled, naming another user as `owner` also returns `404 Not Found`.

 Authenticate with a Bearer token as with the rest of the API: